discography

 - Willy Vlautin: Acoustic and Electric Guitars, Vocals

-Joanna Bolme, John Askew, Luther Russell and Larry Crane at Type Foundry Studios and Jackpot!
+Recorded By: Joanna Bolme, John Askew, Luther Russell and Larry Crane at Type Foundry Studios and Jackpot!
 Studios

 - Savior of Time